Five Minute History of Women in Cheese

 Sisters Anne and Susan (maiden name Gervais) are two of fifteen children in the Gervais family.
 The family has farmed in the northwestern reaches of Vermont since the 1960’s, and in 2007 Anne and Susan launched Boston Post Dairy to convert the farm’s cow and goat milk into top quality cheese.
 Tres Bonne is a wax-coated goat's milk gouda style cheese that is sweet, malty, musky and nutty.

-Shop our 'Whey Cool Women' collection for our favorite women-made cheeses and accompaniments!
+Shop our 'Whey Cool Women' and Leading Ladies collections for our favorite women-made cheeses and accompaniments!